rutuja1302/techMahindra2020/README.md

 15. Geometric Progression - Given first two terms and a integer n of the Geometric Progression series, the task is to print the nth term of the series.
 16. Character Frequency Count - Given a string as an input, count the frequency of each letter and return a string with the format "character & count".
 For example: Input-"banana" Output-"a3b1n2"
 17. Number of Decodings - Given a scheme of encoding(A=1,B=2..Z=26), find the number of possible decodings.
+18. Euler's Totient - Euler’s Totient function Φ (n) for an input n is the count of numbers in {1, 2, 3, …, n} that are relatively prime to n, i.e., the numbers whose GCD (Greatest Common Divisor) with n is 1.